Luxury Vinyl Flooring or Laminate Flooring?

 About Laminate Flooring

-As a longtime favorite option for capturing hardwood aesthetic, laminate planks are composite wood products with quality multi-layered construction.
+As a longtime favorite option for capturing hardwood aesthetics, laminate planks are composite wood products with quality multi-layered construction.
 In addition to affordability, laminate is also prized for its long-lasting durability and ability to handle moisture better than hardwood.
-The realistic textures and deep embossing on laminate planks gives homeowners and designers plenty of to create from.
+The realistic textures and deep embossing on laminate planks give homeowners and designers plenty to create from.
 Look for the NALFA (North American Laminate Flooring Association) Certification Seal on your favorite style to ensure years of stellar performance.

-The great news is that you can capture realistic, durable hardwood beauty in either flooring option at Hamernick's Interior Solutions showroom in New Hope, MN today.
+The great news is that you can capture realistic, durable hardwood beauty in either flooring option at Hamernick’s today.
 We can help you match the style points you love, with the performance characteristics that will best serve your home!